-- the value added tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case the value added tax is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable;
+- the value added tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case the value added tax is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; - -receivables and payables that are stated including the value added tax.

-Notes to the interim consolidated financial statements FOR THE 6 MONTHS ENDED 30 JUNE 2013
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2013

-3.11 Value added tax (VAT) (cont.)
+3.10 Value added tax (VAT) (cont.)